Best Woodworking Books

 2. The Essential Woodworker

-Along with giving direct instruction, Wearing explains how woodworkers of all stripes can develop the skills necessary to be successful at this art, and he even discusses non-woodworking techniques the aspiring expert can use to hone their skills.
+Along with giving direct instruction, Wearing explains how woodworkers of all stripes can develop the skills necessary to be successful, and he even discusses non-woodworking techniques that can used to hone your skills.

 And since this is an older book, it includes hand-drawn illustrations—500 to be exact!

-In short, this is another book that deals with the fundamentals, but it was written at a time when the woodworking world wasn’t oversaturated with useless content, so the material is relevant, useful, and time-tested.
+In short, this is another excellent book that deals with the fundamentals and the material is relevant, useful, and time-tested.

 3. The Woodbook: The Complete Plates

-The woods are arranged in alphabetical order, and each wood has a radial, horizontal, and tangential cut so the reader can see and feel the wood in order to gain a deeper understanding of it.
+The woods are arranged in alphabetical order, and each wood has a radial, horizontal, and tangential cut so you can see and feel the wood.

-These books also explain where different woods come from, and the physical characteristics of each wood are discussed at length so the reader knows exactly which woods have properties that make them ideal for woodworking.
+These books also explain where different woods come from, and the physical characteristics of each wood are discussed at length so you can better understand which types of wood you should use.

-Reading these volumes is beneficial because you can gain a deep understanding of a range of woods, many of which are essential in woodworking.
+Reading these books are beneficial so you can gain a deep understanding of a range of woods, and which you should use on your projects.

 4. Bill Hylton’s Power-Tool Joinery

-This is a must-read if you want to learn the art that is making joinery.
-This book also discusses how jigs and fixtures can be used to assist in the cutting of joints.
+This is a must-read if you want to learn the art of joinery.
+This book also discusses how jigs and fixtures can be used to assist in the cutting of joints, which I’ve found extremely useful.

-Whether you’re a joint-cutting amateur or a joinery expert, you’ll find value in reading this book.
+Whether you’re a joint-cutting amateur or a joinery expert, you’ll find a ton of value in reading this book.

-Knowing the ins and outs of joinery methods is important if you’re a woodworker, even if you don’t plan on making joinery routinely.
-This book covers the ins and outs of this art, and it does so in a may that makes the material useful to woodworkers of all skill levels.
+Knowing the ins and outs of joinery methods is important if for any woodworker.
+This book covers the ins and outs of this art in an easy to understand fashion so anyone can get started.

 Whether you make joints the traditional way or use power tools, this joint book will help you with your joint making.
 There are plenty of in-depth descriptions alongside extremely helpful pictures, which is all you can really ask for when it comes to a joint-making guide.